Summary:

 Initial inquiry:

 As the procuring loan broker, your role is vital in initiating the potential loan transaction.
-Brokers (agents) are the linchpin in fostering teamwork with the real estate agent or other referral sources.
+Brokers (agents) are the linchpin in fostering teamwork with real estate agents and other referral sources.
 Their primary responsibility is to facilitate the process and ensure that all material facts are collected and all necessary steps are taken to secure the loan.
-This includes engaging in a crucial initial inquiry with the prospective Borrower.
+This includes conducting a crucial initial inquiry with the prospective Borrower.
 I want to express my appreciation for your expertise and cooperation, which are highly valued and essential to this process.

 The initial inquiry is a pivotal step in which engagement and responsibility are crucial.
 As the procuring broker, you participate in and proactively initiate the potential loan transaction, making you a key player.
 Your role is not just important, it’s indispensable.